kozulova/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 and the result is an array `[1, 2, 3, 4, 5]`.

-If we would have just placed the _numbers_ array in another array, without usint the spread operator
+If we would have just placed the _numbers_ array in another array, without using the spread operator

 ```js
 [numbers, 4, 5]